Wright County

 2017 | #65 of 87 | 29.26% |

-A recent report from the Institute for Local Self Reliance looked at broadband in Monticello and Buffalo in Wright County.
-Monticello was an early municipal network that overcame many challenges but still provides services while Buffalo has been slowly expanding municipally owned fiber.
+- In 2023, Last year’s report from the Institute for Local Self Reliance looked at broadband in Monticello and Buffalo in Wright County.

 Household Density